Spectral properties of integral operators in bounded, large intervals: Proof of the results

-Then one can apply the classical Perron Frobenius Theorem to the kernel $K (\cdot,\cdot)$.
-As a consequence we have that the maximum eigenvalue of the spectrum of $ \A$, which we denote $ \nu_0$, has multiplicity one and any other point of the spectrum of $\A$ is strictly smaller than $\nu_0$.
+Thus the operator $\A$ is positivity improving and moreover one can apply the classical Perron Frobenius Theorem to the kernel $K (\cdot,\cdot)$.
+As a consequence we have that $ \A^{8L}$ has a simple strictly positive maximal eigenvalue and a spectral gap.
+Accordingly, the maximum eigenvalue of the spectrum of $\A$, which we denote $ \nu_0$, has multiplicity one and any other point of the spectrum of $\A$ is strictly smaller than $\nu_0$.
 Further the eigenfunction associated to $\nu_0$ does not change sign.
-So we assume that it is positive and we denote it $v_0$.
+So we assume that it is strictly positive and we denote it $v_0$.
 Next we show that $v_0$ is even.
 Denote by $ w(x)= v_0(-x)$.
 Since $J$ and $ p(\cdot)$ are even functions we have that